SwikritiT/swaglabs-tests/blog/blog.md

 ### In CI

-I created two workflows for running tests in GitHub actions to see the execution time in CI.
+To evaluate execution times in CI environments, I created two workflows in GitHub Actions for running tests with Cypress and Playwright.
+Both frameworks were configured to run tests using the Chrome browser.
 The workflow files can be found [here](https://github.com/SwikritiT/swaglabs-tests/tree/main/.github/workflows).
-Both frameworks are set to run in Chrome browser.
+Below are the results:

 **Cypress Execution in CI**